aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

 [retention example](test/example.retention.lit.ts)

+#### LogRetention

+The `LogRetention` construct is a way to manage retention on the log groups that are implicitly created by services upon the first execution.

-**Note** When using `LogRetention` to configure retention period for the log group, a [CloudFormation custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) is added to the stack that pre-creates the log group as part of the stack deployment, if it already doesn't exist, and sets the specified log retention period (never expire, by default).
+When using `LogRetention` to configure retention for the log group, a [CloudFormation custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) is added to the stack that pre-creates the log group as part of the stack deployment, if it already doesn't exist, and sets the specified log retention period (never expire, by default).

- `LogRetention` can also be used to  configure a retention period on the log group which is in the different region than the stack itself by specifying `logGroupRegion`.
+ **Note** `LogRetention` can also be used to configure a retention for the log group which is in the different region than the stack itself by specifying `logGroupRegion`.
+  A typical use case for it is when using global services that publish their logs to `us-east-1` and the stack itself is created in non `us-east-1` region.

 ### Subscriptions and Destinations

 Log events matching a particular filter can be sent to either a Lambda function